synccomputingcode/syncsparkpy/docs/guide/project.rst

 ========

 Projects are Sync-enabled Apache Spark applications.
-Once a project is created around an application the performance and cost of that application can be continuously tuned to strike the right balance.
+Once a project is created around an application the performance and cost of that application can be continuously tracked to provide analysis and configuration updates for cost and performance improvements.

 On-boarding
 -----------

-To on-board a Spark application it must be run with a configuration that includes Sync metadata and an event log destination.
-2 functions are provided for this purpose:
+There are varying degrees to which an Apache Spark application can be on-boarded.
+First however, a Sync project must be created:

-.. autofunction:: sync.project.init_emr
+.. autofunction:: sync.api.projects.create_project
   :noindex:

+For a more robust experience add an S3 location under which to store event logs and application configurations.
+If the application has an event log configuration based on that location only a project reference is needed to track it in a Sync project.
+This library function provides a full EMR configuration for the project:

-.. autofunction:: sync.project.init_databricks
+.. autofunction:: sync.emr.get_project_job_flow
   :noindex:

-On successful completion the event log is at the S3 location for the first run based on the provided URL alongside the configuration applied to either the EMR or Databricks cluster API. :py:func:`~sync.project.record_run` should then be called to save the configuration required for a prediction.
-For convenience, the methods :py:func:`~sync.project.init_emr_and_wait` and :py:func:`~sync.project.init_databricks_and_wait` provide a complete on-boarding transaction that returns after calling :py:func:`~sync.project.record_run` on completion of the run.

-The above is just 1 avenue for on-boarding a Spark application to a Sync project.
-Other ways may be easier or otherwise better suited to a customer.
-The only things that all onboarding solutions must have in common are,

-1. A Sync project is created for the Apache Spark application
-2. The project S3 location in the customer's account contains valid data from 1 run:

-   1. Event log
-   2. Applied cluster configuration
-   3. Post cluster data (i.e. prediction configuration)
+At any point after at least 1 run of the project-configured application the latest prediction can be generated with :py:func:`~sync.emr.create_project_prediction`.

+To get the most out of your project each application run should be recorded.
+This way Sync can provide the best recommendations.
+The library function to call is,

+.. autofunction:: sync.emr.record_run
+  :noindex:

 Continuous Tuning
 -----------------